albar965/littlenavmap-manual/en/APPROACHES.md

 * **Radial and distance:** Example: `WIK/7nm/291°M`.
 A fix defined by a course or heading and distance to a navaid.
 * **Distance to DME:** Example: `WIK/9nm`.
 This fix is defined by a heading or track which is terminated by reaching a DME distance.
 * `Intercept Course to Fix`: Intercept a course to the next fix at an angle of about 45 degrees.
+* `Course/Heading to radial termination`: Example: `LPD/135°M`.
+Turn left or right to intercept a radio navaid radial.
 * `Intercept Leg`: Intercept the next approach leg at a course of about 45 degrees.
 * `Altitude`: A leg or hold that is terminated by reaching a certain altitude and is used mostly on missed approaches.
 Since the distance depends on the aircraft, 2 nautical miles length are used for this leg.
 You can ignore the line and proceed to the next leg once the altitude criteria is satisfied.
 * `Manual`: Fly a heading, track or a hold until manually terminated by ATC.